 The same Republicans now have another shot at devising a map the court deems constitutional — either within the GOP-led Legislature, or if that fails, via the GOP-controlled Ohio Redistricting Commission.

-DeWine suggested he would try to involve both Democratic and Republicans in the next attempt, but said he would not "tie" his hands by promising not to back another GOP-only plan.
+DeWine suggested he would try to involve both Democrats and Republicans in the next attempt, but said he would not "tie" his hands by promising not to back another GOP-only plan.

 In their dissent, three Republican justices — one of whom is Pat DeWine, the governor's son — complained that the decision failed to set a clear standard for what is allowed in redistricting.